lengfeld/subpatch/website/exp/faq.md

 That's why I call repo and other tools "a wrapper around git", because existing features of a SCM tool are reimplemented or need to be reimplemented.
 And subpatch is carefully designed to not be a wrapper around git.

+## Does subpatch increase the storage requirements on the source control servers?

+Yes, it does!

+If you previously used git submodules, repo or other tools for our superproject and now start to use subpatch, your repository will grow in size.
+The files of your dependencies are directly in our repository (superproject) now.
+So they are downloaded when you do a `git clone` or a co-worker does a `git fetch`.

+In the case of git submodules, repo, ... _and_ you have __not__ mirrored the subprojects on our own source control servers, you clone the subprojects from the original upstream servers.
+So the files are not your repository, but only in the upstream repositories.

+So yes, the storage requirements on your source control servers increases.

+But … is mostly a good thing!
+Reasons:

+* When using CI (continuous integration) and forgetting to configure a cache, git submodules, repo and others would continuously pull the dependencies from upstream.
+This increases the ingress traffic of your CI infrastructure and causes traffic for the upstream project.
+That is not nice.
+* When building a product, relying (open source) upstream to provide and maintaining the source code for a long time is risky.
+You should be able to reproduce the exact source code for compliance and bug-fixing reasons for all of your software releases.

+And your local storage requirement on your development machine and in your CI pipeline will __not__ change.
+Also git submodules, repo and others tools download and checkout the subprojects, e.g. git repositories, for building the software.

+subpatch mostly will even reduce the storage size because of DD6: The history of the upstream project is not included in the superproject.
+When using git submodules, repo or others and you don't configure anything, git repositories are not cloned with `--depth=1` by default.
+So you get the full history in your local checkout.

+## No need for (atomic) cross repository changes!

+tdb

+## Subpatch makes the checkout bigger!

+No. It may even make it smaller.
+See previous answer!

+## subpatch promotes vendoring of dependencies.
+I have heard that this is bad!

+Yes and no.

+TODO explain

+## Are you a fan of monorepos?

+## I'm using subpatch for my 200 GB source code project and I have git scaling issues now!
+What should I do?

+tbd